hpc/charliecloud/doc/ch-image_desc.rst

   :code:`--parse-only`
     Parse :code:`IMAGE_REF`, print a parse report, and exit successfully without talking to the internet or touching the storage directory.

+This script tries to target the appropriate architecture when pulling.
+For example, when pulling :code:`centos:7`, first check for the existence of a fat manifest.
+If found, pull the architecture that most closely matches :code:`uname -m`; otherwise pull and store arch metadata as `arch-undefined`.

 This script does a fair amount of validation and fixing of the layer tarballs before flattening in order to support unprivileged use despite image problems